DevKiDCosmo/Moo/README.md

 # Moo もう

+A versatile, cross-platform math framework A high-performance mathematical library designed for seamless integration with nearly every programming language I enjoy, optimized for compatibility across all major operating systems.
+Whether you’re crunching numbers, modeling equations, or building something groundbreaking, this framework delivers the tools you need—fast, reliable, and everywhere.

 Moo is used for complex math calculations in a simple way.
 A library with millions of different formulars.

 # Installation